 All full-time students pursuing a music degree must enroll in at least one ensemble for each semester in which they are at Centenary.
 Although the Hurley School of Music wishes to encourage enrollment in all of its music ensembles, students pursuing a music degree must enroll in particular ensembles, according to their primary applied area:

 Keyboard majors must participate in Accompanying.

-Instrumental majors must participate in Hurley Orchestra.
+Instrumental majors must participate in Hurley Wind Ensemble (MUS 151) and/or Hurley Orchestra (MUS 156).